See the Whole Site Before It Sees a Problem

 0 sec

-before a threshold breach is roughly how early the demo scenario's thermal hotspot gets flagged mid-flight
+before a threshold breach is roughly how early a continuous sensing insight flags a thermal hotspot mid-flight

 0-layer